zbaker94/WeatherApp/README.md

 - **API:**: Uses the OpenWeather API (`https://openweathermap.org/api`).
 Stores the API key in a `.env` file that is not sent to the client.
 - **Architecture:**: Built with React + Vite + TypeScript using TanStack Start.
 The UI is broken into focused components (see `src/components/LocationText/`) and API calls are routed through modular server functions (`src/lib/serverFunctions/weatherAPI/`) with a provider pattern implemented for the weather API functionality.
 - Tanstack Query is used for client-side data management.
-- Zod schemas are utilized with the server functions to guarantee end to end type safety
+- Zod schemas are utilized with the server functions to guarantee end-to-end type safety

 #### Open `network.md` with a mermaid diagram viewer to see a visual representation